Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 ![](img/Using_SpiraTeam_with_JIRA_5+_30.png)

-The table lists each of the incident statuses available in SpiraTeam and provides you with the ability to enter the matching JIRA issue status ID for each one.
-You can map multiple SpiraTeam fields to the same JIRA fields (e.g. New and Open in SpiraTeam are both equivalent to Open in JIRA), in which case only one of the two values can be listed as Primary
+The table lists each of the incident statuses available in SpiraPlan and provides you with the ability to enter the matching JIRA issue status ID for each one.
+You can map multiple SpiraPlan fields to the same JIRA fields (e.g. New and Open in SpiraPlan are both equivalent to Open in JIRA), in which case only one of the two values can be listed as Primary
-= Yes as that's the value that's used on the reverse synchronization (from JIRA to SpiraTeam).
+= Yes as that's the value that's used on the reverse synchronization (from JIRA to SpiraPlan).

-We recommend that you always point the New and Open statuses inside SpiraTeam to point to the ID for "Open" inside JIRA and make Open in SpiraTeam the Primary status of the two.
-This is recommended so that as new incidents in SpiraTeam get synched over to JIRA, they will get switched to the Open status in JIRA which will then be synched back to "Open" in SpiraTeam.
+We recommend that you always point the New and Open statuses inside SpiraPlan to point to the ID for "Open" inside JIRA and make Open in SpiraPlan the Primary status of the two.
+This is recommended so that as new incidents in SpiraPlan get synched over to JIRA, they will get switched to the Open status in JIRA which will then be synched back to "Open" in SpiraPlan.
 That way you'll be able to see at a glance which incidents have been synched with JIRA and those that haven't.

 The JIRA ID can be found by using the **Issue Statuses** tab of the Jira configuration helper: